secretstartups/handbook/values/index.html.md

 >
 > If you want to get better, you talk about what you can improve.
 We're allowed to publicly discuss negative things; we're not allowed to give negative feedback in a large setting if it could be feasibly administered in a smaller setting.

 Negative feedback can be given in a group setting if it's to someone higher in the management chain.
-This encourages group psychological safety and shows that no one is above feedback.
+This shows that no one is above feedback.
 GitLab co-founder and CEO Sid Sijbrandij and CTO Eric Johnson discuss this in this [GitLab Unfiltered video](https://www.youtube.com/watch?v=BCpmFWL5Us8).

 ##### Say thanks
 {:.no_toc}